 Most gluten free beer is made from barley.
 Some includes wheat.

 The safety to coeliacs of these beers — which are typically made by the addition of an enzyme to break down the gluten fragments — remains hotly debated.

 In the UK / EU, such beers can be described gluten-free.

 In the US, Canada, Australia and New Zealand, they can’t.
 They are often described instead as ‘gluten removed’ or ‘gluten reduced’, and can be labelled ‘processed to remove gluten’.

-So for them, here is a list of beers made only from alternative and GF grain sources — for example, quinoa, rice, millet, sorghum, buckwheat, corn — available in UK / EU, the US / Canada, and finally Australia.
+So for them, here is a list of beers made only from alternative and GF grain sources — for example, quinoa, rice, millet, sorghum, buckwheat, corn — available in UK, the US / Canada, Australia and finally Europe.